playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 class ParentComponent {}
 ```

-However, if we remove the `providers` from `ParentComponent`, in order to test our application without any user data, like so:
+However, if we remove the `providers` from `ParentComponent`, to test our application without any user data, like so:

 ```typescript
 @Component({